 July 4th, 2007

 This devotion to the Blessed Virgin Mary under the title of Our Lady of America enjoys complete canonical approval through former Archbishop of Cincinnati, OH, the late Paul Francis Leibold.
-Through his written correspondence and public actions, Archbishop Leibold approved for public devotion this private apparition of the Blessed Virgin Mary to Sister Mary Ephrem (Mildred Neuzil).
+Through his written correspondence and public actions, Archbishop Leibold approved for public devotion to Blessed Virgin Mary under the title of Our Lady of America.

 Furthermore, many other Bishops have also shown their approval by their promotion of this devotion.
 The Most Reverend Raymond L. Burke, Archbishop of Saint Louis, a world renowned canon lawyer, issued a letter opinion on Our Lady of America.
 In his letter dated May 31, 2007, he reviews the history of Our Lady of America and the actions of Archbishop Leibold approving this devotion.
 From Archbishop Burke: